The hosted checkout integration iframe

 : returns anEventErrorContent

-instance when the payment confirmation fails.
+instance when the intent confirmation fails.

 Value |